statamic/v2-docs/content/collections/docs/fieldsets.md

 - The `youtube_id` field will only be displayed when the `post_type` field has `video` selected.
 - The `image` field will only be displayed when the `post_type` value is `image`.

+> Note: Only top level fields can be conditional. (ie. Not within Grids or Replicators)

 ### Multiple fields {#multiple-conditional-fields}

 You can combine fields by adding to the `show_when` or `hide_when` array.